*Updated October 2022

 One of the additional tools on the platform that helps in search relevancy is our "Discover companies using specific technologies" feature, which uses AI and ML to return results as relevant to the query as possible.
 Plus, not only can you use the tech features offered on the platform - you can also request additional bespoke reports - or deep-dive reports - that are prepared by our team.

 Basically, not only do you get a giant database at your fingertips, but you also get the opportunity to receive valuable insights from our research team.

 But let us show you how it works with examples of the various tools at your disposal.

 Find companies based on industry

-The "Explore industries" feature provides a library of industries and their sub-industries, along with their brief overviews.
-Once you select an industry, let’s say Information Technology, you get a cluster map that color-codes all IT startups based on what sub-industry they fall into.
+The "Explore industries" feature provides a library of industries, their sub-industries, and brief overviews of each item.
+Once you select an industry, let’s say Information Technology, you get a cluster map that color-codes all IT startups based on what sub-industry they belong to.
 The dots’ - or startups’ - proximity to each other also indicates how similar they are.
 Some startups will fall into multiple sub-industries.

 In any case, once you select a sub-industry, you can apply additional filters to the search results.
 For instance, we selected the “cybersecurity” sub-industry and here are some results: